DIPlib/diplib/src/documentation/design.md

 This is a huge advantage both in speed and memory usage.
 However, resulting programs are not as easy to read (which parameters are inputs and which are outputs?) and not as pretty as with style 2.
-For example, style 2 allows for a very elegant chaingin of operations:
+For example, style 2 allows for a very elegant chaining of operations:

 ```cpp
     dip::Image img = ...